 Texas Sea Grant – Community Engaged Internship (TXSG-CEI)

-A summer internship opportunity for undergraduate students in any field of study with an interest in coastal and marine sciences and who may be in a community that may be underserved and/or underrepresented.
+A summer internship opportunity for undergraduate students in any field of study with an interest in coastal and marine sciences.

 Eligibility